porres/pd-cyclone/README.md

 => The 'nilwind' fork:

-The 'nilwind' library is a fork of cyclone and it starts as a fork of the last stage <https://github.com/electrickery/pd-miXedSon> was left at, meaning it is a  is a development over cyclone 0.2-beta.
+The 'nilwind' library is a fork of Cyclone and it starts as a fork of the last stage <https://github.com/electrickery/pd-miXedSon> was left at, meaning it is a  is a development over cyclone 0.2-beta.
 The nilwind's repository is at https://github.com/electrickery/pd-nilwind.
 Its first release is 'nilwind 0.2.1', from November 2019.
 This fork of cyclone does not aim to pursue updates according to newer versions of Max and its main concern is to keep compatibility to old/legacy patches made in the Pd-Extended era (which carried cyclone 0.1).
 Nonetheless, versions of cyclone 0.3 onward are also compatible to Pd-Extended era, as the current development phase does not introduce breaking changes and has only offered stable releases since 0.3!

 -------